-Trim each tenderloin of any silver skin (this can be tough when cooked, just use a small sharp knife and slide the blade under and outward to remove it).
+Trim each tenderloin of any silver skin (this can be tough when cooked).
+To do this, use a small sharp knife and slide the blade under and outward to remove it.

-Pat pork dry with paper towels and then rub with 1 tablespoon of the oil and 1 1/2 teaspoons of salt.
+Pat pork dry with paper towels and then rub with one tablespoon of the oil and 1 1/2 teaspoons of salt.

 Heat a tablespoon of oil in a heavy-bottomed oven-safe skillet over medium heat.
-When the oil is hot and shimmers, add the pork tenderloins and cook, turning occasionally, until evenly browned all over; about 12 minutes.
+When the oil is hot and shimmers, add the pork tenderloins and cook, occasionally turning, until evenly browned all over; about 12 minutes.
 Transfer to a large plate or cutting board.
 (The pork will not be cooked through).

 Keep the pan used to sear the pork on the stove over medium heat.
-Check the pan, if it looks dry, add 2 to 3 teaspoons of additional oil.
-(If there is fat left in the pan from cooking the pork, there is no need to add additional oil).
+Check the pan, if it looks dry, add two to three teaspoons of additional oil.
+(If there is fat left in the pan from cooking the pork, there is no need to add extra oil).

-Add the apples and onions then cook, stirring occasionally, until lightly browned around edges, about 5 minutes.
+Add the apples and onions then cook, occasionally stirring, until lightly browned around edges, about 5 minutes.
 Stir in 1 teaspoon of thyme.